luigifcruz/holoscan-demos/README.md

 ## Examples

 - [ATA Spectrum Analyzer](./examples/ata_spectrum_analyzer/): Holoscan Advanced Networking and CyberEther effectively turning the Allen Telescope Array into a very large SDR.
-- [ATA Networking](./examples/ata_networking): Minimal example to receive and parse voltage packets from the ATA's RFSoC boards into blocks.
 - [IQ DSP](./examples/iq_dsp/): Hello world example on how to manipulate complex IQ stream within Holoscan and CyberEther.
 - [Neural FM Radio](./examples/neural_fm_radio/): Example with a ONNX model directly demodulating a FM radio station from a SDR IQ stream.